zelaneroz/IB-CSHL-2024/README.md

 This repository contains all notes and quarter projects I have completed at UWC ISAK Japan to fulfill requirements for IB Computer Science HL (M24).
-To view my final Internal Assesment (IA) file marked a 7 (30/34), see repository 'baybai'.